Hello, I’m Carlie.

 Counselling

-Life can provide us with many challenges, with no guidebook helping us navigate these difficulties.
-Subsequently, we are all trying our best to make meaning out of a messy and chaotic world.
-Although the experiences we go through in life are varied and our stories unique, the emotions we all feel are universal; loss, heartbreak, anger, fear, shame, confusion and loneliness to name but a few.
+Life can throw us many challenges, often without a guidebook to help us through.
+We’re all doing our best to find meaning in a messy and chaotic world.
+While our experiences may be different and our stories unique, the emotions we feel—loss, heartbreak, anger, fear, shame, confusion, and loneliness—are shared by us all.

 Getting Started